Jhon Chancellor

-Jhon Carlos Chancellor Cedeño (born 2 January 1992) is a Venezuelan professional footballer who plays as a centre-back for Campeonato Brasileiro Série A club Coritiba and for the Venezuela national team.
+Jhon Carlos Chancellor Cedeño (born 2 January 1992) is a Venezuelan professional footballer who plays as a centre-back for Universidad Católica and the Venezuela national team.

 Career

 On 10 January 2018, Chancellor signed a two-and-a-half-year contract with Russian Premier League club FC Anzhi Makhachkala.

 On 14 February 2019, Anzhi Makhachkala announced that Chancellor had moved to Qatar Stars League club Al Ahli.

-On 21 July 2019, Chancellor signed a one-year deal, subsequently extended to 3 years, with previously Serie A and now Serie B side Brescia.
+On 21 July 2019, Chancellor signed a one-year deal, subsequently extended to 3 years, with Serie A side Brescia.

 On 28 February 2022, he joined Polish Ekstraklasa club Zagłębie Lubin until the end of the season, with a one-year extension option.
 On 25 May 2022, it was revealed he would not extend his contract and would leave the team at the end of the season.